psalaberria002/jenkins-plugins-resolver/README.md

 Jenkins Plugin Resolver is a Go application to manage Jenkins projects.

-This application manages your project dependencies, by resolving their transitive dependencies and downloading them with two different tools.
+This application manages your project dependencies, by resolving their transitive dependencies offline (no need to run Jenkins) and downloading the full list of dependencies in the Jenkins plugins folder.

 ## Installation